-Advanced Leadership Applications Laboratory Advanced-course junior/senior students are required to attend.
+Advanced-course junior/senior students are required to attend.
 Students plan, resource and conduct training under the supervision of Army ROTC faculty and staff members.
 Emphasis is on reinforcement of classroom leadership training and military instruction to prepare juniors for situations they will experience at the advanced summer camp.

-MS 201-202
+MS 201-202 4 cr.
 Dynamics of Leadership I-II